MarioDanov/scrabble-algo/README.md

 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)

-This Java program processes Scrabble words to find valid words that can be formed by successively removing one letter from longer words, starting with single-letter words "I" and "A".
+This Java program processes Scrabble words to find valid words that can be formed by successively removing one letter from longer words.
 The solution uses recursive filtering to validate words of different lengths up to 9 characters.

 ## Features
 - Loads words from a remote text file